jpschewe/admin-scripts/profile-logins/README.md

 TODO
 ====
-* add purge option to remove data for an interval when something happens will skew the average and shouldn't be considered
+* Add purge option to remove data for a user over an interval when something happens will skew the average and shouldn't be considered
+* Add option to display all profile data for a user